Scorporo

-Scorporo (/it/, lit. 'parceling out') is a partially compensatory, mixed-member majoritarian electoral system, sometimes referred to as a negative vote transfer system (NVT) whereby a portion of members are elected in single-member districts (SMDs) and a portion are elected from a list.
-It may be fully defined as a parallel voting system which excludes a portion (up to 100%) of the SMD winners' votes in electing the proportional tier, to result in a more proportional outcome.
-The exclusion of a portion of the SMD winners' votes is what makes scorporo fundamentally different from parallel voting and somewhat closer to the additional member system in the UK (a form of mixed-member proportional representation) in theory.
-However, the design proved particularly susceptible to the decoy list strategy, and as a result by 2001 had devolved into a de facto parallel voting system.
-The scorporo method is only known to have been used in Italy, but a similar version is in used for the National Assembly of Hungary.
+Scorporo (/it/, lit. 'parceling out') is a partially compensatory mixed-member majoritarian electoral system, sometimes referred to as a negative vote transfer system (NVT), whereby a portion of members are elected in single-member districts (SMDs) and a portion are elected from a list.
+It may be fully defined as a parallel voting system, which excludes a portion (up to 100%) of the SMD winners' votes in electing the proportional tier, to result in a more proportional outcome.

+The exclusion of a portion of the SMD winners' votes is what makes scorporo fundamentally different from parallel voting and somewhat closer to the additional-member system in the United Kingdom (a form of mixed-member proportional representation) in theory; however, the design proved particularly susceptible to the decoy list (lista civetta) strategy, and as a result by 2001 had devolved into a de facto parallel voting system.
+Although the scorporo method is only known to have been used in Italy, a similar version is in used for the National Assembly of Hungary.

+History

-Use in Italy
+Italy

+Scorporo was a mechanism in place in the Italian electoral system, which was defined by the Italian electoral law of 1993 (Mattarellum) for the election or allocation of seats in the Chamber of Deputies and the Senate of the Republic (Law 277/1993), and was subsequently repealed in December 2005 and replaced by the Italian electoral law of 2005 (Calderoli Law, best known as Porcellum).
+It consisted of subtracting the votes obtained by candidates associated with the same list who were elected in single-member constituencies under the majoritarian system from the total votes for a list in the proportional portion of the vote.
+The aim of the mechanism was to provide greater representation to lists with few candidates elected under the majoritarian system, consistent with the purposes of applying the proportional quota.

+To circumvent the proportional quota, decoy lists (liste civetta) were used, which were fictitious lists to which candidates in single-member constituencies were linked.
+In the 2001 Italian general election, one of these decoy lists, linked to the centre-right coalition, took the name Movement for the Abolition of the Decoupling and for the Respect of Popular Sovereignty – for the Abolition of the Decoupling, for Government Stability, No to Reversals Movimento per l'abolizione dello scorporo e per il rispetto della sovranità popolare – per l'abolizione dello scorporo, per la stabilità di governo, no ai ribaltoni.
+The centre-right coalition's sweeping success in those elections led to the paradoxical outcome that it was not possible to assign all the proportional quota seats because there were insufficient candidates on the true proportional lists, particularly those of Forza Italia.

+Hungary

+As part of the democratic backsliding and illiberal democracy in Hungary under Viktor Orbán, a system similar to the scorporo was adopted by the second Orbán Government.
+Still used as of the 2026 Hungarian parliamentary election, it was first adopted in the 2014 Hungarian parliamentary election.